-- 226. Defendants collectively adopted several strategies to buttress and sustain their conspiracy. - (i) A Collective Shift Away from Long-Term Fixed-Price Contracts - 227.
+- 231. Defendants collectively adopted several strategies to buttress and sustain their conspiracy. - (i) A Collective Shift Away from Long-Term Fixed-Price Contracts - 232.
 First, starting in 2008, the Defendants moved away from long-term fixed-price contracts to shorter-term contracts with variable pricing pegged to one of several publicly-available price indices (including the USDA composite Urner-Barry, and the Georgia Dock).
 A coordinated move away from fixed price contracts to contracts permitting prices to fluctuate with an indexed public market price helps facilitate an antitrust conspiracy.
 See In re High Fructose Corn Syrup Antitrust Litig., 295 F.3d 651, 659 (7th Cir.
 2002).
 Defendants' shift indicates that they anticipated higher prices resulting from their production cuts, and wanted the flexibility to take advantage of such increased prices.

-- 228. Starting around January 2008, senior executives from Koch Foods, Pilgrim's, Perdue, Sanderson Farms, and Tyson publicly announced an effort to reduce annual fixed-price contracts.
-This change coincided with Defendants' efforts to reduce chicken industry supplies so as to drive chicken market prices higher. - 229.
-On January 28, 2008, Tyson CEO Dick Bond announced on an earnings call that Tyson was looking at shortening its fixed price contracts, and by June 2009 Tyson reported it had "dramatically" shortened the amount of fixed-price contracts over 90 days. - 230.
-On January 29, 2008, Pilgrim's CFO Rick Cogdill reported on an earnings call that Pilgrim's had started moving away from fixed-price contracts, noting that "in a situation like where we are now where we need to drive commodity prices up, that [i.e., having less fixed price contracts] is going to give us the opportunity for more immediate benefit to our P&L than what we would have had say, historically three year[s] ago, when a higher percentage was fixed price."
+- 233. Starting around January 2008, senior executives from Koch Foods, Pilgrim's, Perdue, Sanderson Farms, and Tyson publicly announced an effort to reduce annual fixed-price contracts.
+This change coincided with Defendants' efforts to reduce chicken industry supplies so as to drive chicken market prices higher. - 234.
+On January 28, 2008, Tyson CEO Dick Bond announced on an earnings call that Tyson was looking at shortening its fixed price contracts, and by June 2009 Tyson reported it had "dramatically" shortened the amount of fixed-price contracts over 90 days. - that Pilgrim's had started moving away from fixed-price contracts, noting that "in a situation like where we are now where we need to drive commodity prices up, that [i.e., having less fixed price contracts] is going to give us the opportunity for more immediate benefit to our P&L than what we would have had say, historically three year[s] ago, when a higher percentage was fixed price."
 Pilgrim's later reported that by March 2012, it had reduced its exposure to fixed price contracts, with most contracts now market-based or including a reset provision linked to the underlying commodity.
 By 2014, Pilgrim's reported that less than 5% of all its contracts were 12-month fixed price contracts.

-- 231. On July 28, 2008, Perdue spokesperson Julie DeYoung told an industry publication that Perdue was looking to shorten its contract terms, stating, "the company is also seeking to raise prices and shorten its contracts." - 232.
+- 236. On July 28, 2008, Perdue spokesperson Julie DeYoung told an industry publication that Perdue was looking to shorten its contract terms, stating, "the company is also seeking to raise prices and shorten its contracts." - 237.
 Sanderson Farms' CEO Joe Sanderson noted in a July 31, 2008, earnings call that the industry may move towards "shorter term agreements."